enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Code-Snippet/javascript/simple-usestate-plain-js-implement.md

   const [count, setCount] = useState(0);

   if (!id) {
-    // simulate to trigger a event
+    // simulate to trigger an event
     id = setTimeout(() => {
       setCount(count + 1)
     }, 1000);